Visit in February 2024

 Their ask:

 • 6-classroom block.
 This would double their current room count, which the numbers seem to justify.
 Interestingly, they started a community-initiated project to build three classrooms a few years ago, and it is half-built and derelict due to lack of funds.
-Engineer John was not interested in my idea that TG could continue this project, because he wants us to build the 6-room block.
+Engineer John was not interested in my idea that Turbo Ghana could continue this project, because he wants us to build the 6-room block.
 That is because he thinks we are much richer than we are, so this conversation will continue.
 John has a standard design for 6-room school block, together with costings, so he will send them to us.
 I know it will be considerably more expensive per square metre than our recent building projects, so that’s another reason why more discussion will be needed before we can adopt this project.

 • The school also wants its own borehole.
 There is a local community borehole which they sometimes use.
 It is based on a payment model, and the school sometimes pays, but it doesn’t have any budget.